Toni-SM/skrl/docs/source/intro/getting_started.rst

 Data preprocessing can help increase the accuracy and efficiency of training by cleaning or making data suitable for machine learning models.

 skrl provides, as part of its resources, **preprocessors** classes.
-Refer to :ref:`Preprocessors <resources_preprocessors>` documentation for more information.
+Refer to :doc:`Preprocessors <../api/resources/preprocessors>` documentation for more information.

 Preprocessors classes and their respective arguments are passed to the agents in their respective configuration dictionaries.
 For example, for the PPO agent, one of the preprocessors can be configured as shown below: